mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 He had followed TinyPilot's progress on my blog, but this was the first time we were talking about it directly.
 I was saying how lucky I was that I ended up with such a good team, both in terms of the developers I've hired and the local staff that run the TinyPilot office.
 Well, give yourself some credit.
 I know you, and you probably shaped that team by putting processes in place that allowed people to work well.

-I think Matt's right about everything, so I'm going to do what he says and take that credit now.
+I think Matt's right about everything, so I have no choice but to accept his praise.

 I of course still have a lot to learn about being a manager, but I think many of the early things I've done have contributed to building a good team.
 When we agree on a new process or policy, it's not just a verbal agreement or buried in an email somewhere.
 We update our documentation so that everyone on the team can see it and refer back to it easily.